PPS Number Ireland: Complete Guide to Tax Identification Numbers (TIN)

 | Employer Number | Employers | Varies | Payroll and PAYE reporting |

-How to Apply for a PPS Number (Step-by-Step)
+How to Apply for a PPS Number

 Requirements

-- Proof of address (utility bill, bank statement)
+- Proof of address (utility bill or bank statement)

 Application Process

-- Apply online via MyWelfare.ie
+- Apply online through MyWelfare.ie

-- Upload supporting documents
+- Upload supporting documentation

 - Attend an appointment if requested

-- Receive your PPS number by post
+- Receive the PPS number by post

-Official guidance:
+Official resources:

 Real-Life Examples